 Infant Risk Center – Texas Tech University’s Informational Resource for Breastfeeding.

 La Leche League – An international network of moms with a philosophy of mothering through breastfeeding.

-LGBT Friendly Providers and Resources- a listing of Lactation Consultants and breastfeeding support professionals for LGBT families.
+LGBTQ Friendly Providers and Resources– a listing of Lactation Consultants and breastfeeding support professionals for LGBTQ families.